larryhastings/big/README.md

 ### Implementation details

 Internally a big `linked_list` is a traditional doubly-linked-list.
-It stores your value in nodes, which contain forwards and backwards references to the next and previous nodes, as well as a reference to your value.
-This makes its performance predictable: inserting and removing elements anywhere in the list is O(1), whereas accessing elements by index is O(n).
+The list is stored in a series of nodes; each node contains forwards and backwards references, to the next and previous nodes respectively, as well as a reference to your value.
+This classic design makes its performance predictable: inserting and removing elements anywhere in the list is O(1), whereas accessing elements by index is O(n).

 There are acutally two types of node in a big `linked_list`: "data" nodes, which store a value, and "special" nodes, which don't store a value.
 Why are these "special" nodes needed?
+Several reasons.
-Well, for example, `linked_list` makes a design choice that's uncommon but not exactly rare for linked lists: the "head" and "tail" nodes are explicit nodes in the linked list.
+First, `linked_list` makes a design choice that's uncommon but not exactly rare for linked lists: the "head" and "tail" nodes are "special" nodes in the linked list.
 When you create a new `linked_list` object, it contains *two* nodes, not *zero:* the newly-created list already contains "head" and "tail" nodes.
-(This makes for a nice implementation;
-for example, *every* insert and delete simply updates four references, rather than needing lots of "if we're pointed at the head" special cases all over the place.)
+This makes for a nice implementation; *every* insert and delete simply updates four references, rather than needing lots of "if we're pointed at the head" special cases all over the place.

 There's a third type of "special" node: a *deleted* node.
-If an iterator is pointing at a data node containing a value X, and X is removed from the linked list, the *data* is removed but the *node* stays in place.
-That node is demoted to a "special" node.
-This change is harmless; the iterator can continue pointing to it indefinitely, or can iterate forward without difficulty.
+If an iterator is pointing at a data node containing a value X, and you remove X from the linked list, the *data* is removed but the *node* stays in place.
+That node is demoted to a "special" node--again, "data" nodes store a reference to a value, "special" nodes don't.
+This change is harmless; the iterator can continue pointing to it indefinitely, or can iterate forward or backwards without difficulty.
 The fact that the node was demoted is invisible to the user of the iterator if all they're doing is conventional iteration.
 However, this implementation choice will have ramifications for the "iterators as database cursors" APIs, as we'll see shortly.

+(In case you're wondering: once the last iterator departs a "special" node resulting from a deleted value, `linked_list` removes the node.)

 #### `linked_list` methods